 \section{Generalities on quotients}

-Let $\XX$ be a scheme and $\HH$ an algebraic group in $\mathscr{C}$, where we continue to assume that (GR) and (MN1-2) hold.
-A right action of $\HH$ on $\XX$ is a morphism $a:\XX\times\HH\to \XX$ of schemes satisfying the usual commutative diagram.
+Let $\XX$ be a scheme and $\HH$ an algebraic group in $\mathscr{C}$, where we recall that (GR) and (MN1-2) hold.
+A right action of $\HH$ on $\XX$ is a morphism $a:\XX\times\HH\to \XX$ of schemes satisfying the usual commutative diagrams.

-Given a right $\HH$-action on $\XX$ we define the quotient scheme, if it exists, to be a scheme $\YY$ with a morphism $\pi:\XX\to \YY$ such that the following is a coequalizer in the category of all schemes:
+Given a right $\HH$-action on $\XX$ we define the quotient scheme, if it exists, to be a scheme $\YY$ with a morphism $\pi:\XX\to \YY$ such that the following is a co-equalizer in the category of all schemes:

-If such $(\YY,\pi)$ exists, then we will write $\YY=\XX/\HH$.
+If the quotient $(\YY,\pi)$ exists, then we will write $\YY=\XX/\HH$.
 Notice that if the quotient exists, then $\pi$ is necessarily an epimorphism.